mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/tries/Trie.md

 - Constructing `singleton` tries representing a single key-to-value mapping.

-The internal representation of a trie is given by a `Cursor`, which provides a method of walking the nodes of the trie in order and is easily and efficiently transformed.
+The internal representation of a trie is given by a `Cursor`, which provides a method of walking the nodes of the trie in order, and to which various transformations like merges and intersections can be easily and efficiently applied.
 The sections below detail the motivation behind this design as well as the implementations of the basic operations.

 ## Walking a trie